projecttacoma/bulk-export-server/README.md

 Endpoint: `GET [fhir base]/bulkstatus/[client id]`

-The server additionally supports a related convenience endpoint which kicks off an `$import` operation for an existing export request.
-The exported data is selected for import to a data receiver server.
-This import server location should be specifed with parameters using a FHIR [Parameters Resource](http://hl7.org/fhir/R4/parameters.html) with name `receiver` in the request body.
+The server additionally supports a related convenience endpoint which kicks off a `$bulk-submit` operation for an existing export request.
+This method has a slightly different approach than that described in relevant implementation guides and in the below [Bulk Submit Kickoff](####bulk-submit-kickoff) section, so it is only present as a convenience.
+The exported data is selected for submission to a data receiver server.
+This import server location should be specifed with parameters using a FHIR [Parameters Resource](http://hl7.org/fhir/R4/parameters.html) with name `bulkSubmitEndpoint` in the request body.
 The server will respond with the same bulk status information according to the progress of the existing export workflow.

 Endpoint: `POST [fhir base]/bulkstatus/[client id]/kickoff-import`

+#### Bulk Submit Kickoff
+All of the `$export` endpoints also support acting as a kickoff mechanism for a `$bulk-submit` operation.
+The user can pass in a `bulkSubmitEndpoint` parameter which specifies the location of the server endpoint for `$bulk-submit` (i.e. `{FHIR base url}/$bulk-submit`).
+The presence of this parameter indicates that a `$bulk-submit` operation should be kicked off.
+The user may also include the `bulkSubmitStatusEndpoint` parameter specifying the `$bulk-submit-status` operation endpoint.
+See https://hackmd.io/@argonaut/rJoqHZrPle#Relationship-to-Bulk-Export for more information.

 ## Supported Query Parameters